About Me

 My Approach:

-• Integrative & Insightful: I draw from Internal Family Systems, mindfulness practices, and attachment perspectives.
+- Integrative & Insightful: I draw from Internal Family Systems, mindfulness practices, and attachment perspectives.
 I’m also influenced by the work of Gabor Maté and Dan Siegel, which emphasize the importance of awareness, connection, and mind-body integration.
 Together, these influences shape an approach that looks beyond symptoms to understand how your experiences, relationships, and inner world are interconnected.

-• Collaborative & Relational: We’ll work together to understand what has shaped you and to support growth that feels aligned with your priorities and sustainable.
+- Collaborative & Relational: We’ll work together to understand what has shaped you and to support growth that feels aligned with your priorities and sustainable.

-• Grounded & Intentional: Each session is designed to meet you where you are, while supporting purposeful change in how you relate to yourself and others.
+- Grounded & Intentional: Each session is designed to meet you where you are, while supporting purposeful change in how you relate to yourself and others.

-What is therapy with you like?
+What is therapy with me like?

 Sessions are conversational and exploratory.
 You don’t need to arrive with a clear agenda or a neatly packaged problem.
-We pay attention to what emerges — thoughts you’ve already examined, feelings you may be accustomed to minimizing, and the subtle signals from your body and inner world that often get overlooked in daily life.
+We pay attention to what emerges: thoughts you’ve already examined, feelings you may be accustomed to minimizing, and the subtle signals from your body and inner world that often get overlooked in daily life.

 I work with curiosity rather than urgency.
 There’s space here to think, feel, question, and reflect without being rushed toward solutions.
-Over time, many clients find that this kind of work helps them move from managing their lives to actually inhabiting them — with more clarity, authenticity, intention, and honoring their own voice.
+Over time, many clients find that this kind of work helps them move from managing their lives to actually inhabiting them with more clarity, authenticity, intention, and honoring their own voice.

-How do I know if you’re the right therapist for me?
+How do you know if I’m the right therapist for you?

 Fit matters.